sykloid/skynet/doc/source/math/numbers.rst

     Optionally takes the number of times to run the probabilistic test, the defaults should be suitable for most scenarios.

+.. function:: is_square(n)

+    Tests if the given number is a square number.

 .. function:: phi(n)

     Returns the Euler Totient function of the given number. ie, ``phi(n)`` is